DDjuretic/Fleet-Flow-V2-Mobile/docs/guides/SETUP_GUIDE.md

-# Fleet Flow Next Gen - Complete Setup & Collaboration Guide
+# Fleet Flow V2 Mobile - Complete Setup & Collaboration Guide

-This guide provides a comprehensive walkthrough for setting up the Fleet Flow Next Gen development environment on a new computer, cloning the repository, and collaborating effectively with the team.
+This guide provides a comprehensive walkthrough for setting up the Fleet Flow V2 Mobile development environment on a new computer, creating a new project based on our "fresh start" strategy, and collaborating effectively with the team.

 ---